 After tracking down some independent listings of hotels in the city on some Mexico-focused websites, I ended up with a 5-night reservation at a little hotel a few blocks from where I spent most of my time, walking distance to the center, free internet and breakfast, for 680 pesos a night double—taxes included.
 Thanks to a strengthening dollar and weakening peso, that currently comes out to less than $50.
 Similar hotels on the big booking sites were running $75 to $80 and were further from the center.

 I reserved online directly through their site after looking at the various room options.
 Other times I’ve reserved and booked by e-mail or phone.
 When I’m traveling alone, or occasionally with the family, I’ll just show up and look around, old-school.
 Culturally this works in some places better than others and you can negotiate more with a small family-owned property than you can in a big corporate chain hotel with a part-time night clerk used to dealing with pre-booked package tourists.
 It’s often worth a shot though wherever.
+(Update 2014: the perils of booking direct include companies letting their domain or hosting expire.
+Now you have to book this hotel through Trivago and see what pops up.)

 In this case I didn’t have much luck with my guidebook: I only had a Lonely Planet Mexico one and I’ve found most hotels in there tend to get overpriced because they get so much business without trying.
 One focused on a specific city/region—especially if it’s by another publisher—will usually be more helpful.
 I’ve personally had really good luck with recommendations in the Moon Handbook series.
 Moon tends to use more experienced authors who have been covering the same country for a decade or more and it shows.